Big Raven Plateau: Pyramid Formation

-Exposures of the 1.1-million year-old Pyramid Formation are limited only to the northeastern, eastern and southeastern ends of the Big Raven Plateau where it is in the form of rhyolite and trachyte domes, flows and pyroclastic breccia.
-The Pyramid at the northeastern end of the plateau consists of a roughly 366 m high trachyte dome whose base is slightly more than 1 km wide.
-Unlike other domes of the Pyramid Formation which have been either buried under younger lavas or greatly modified by erosion, The Pyramid has only been moderately eroded and is completely isolated from adjacent rocks.
-Sphinx Dome is a partially buried rhyolite dome adjacent to The Pyramid whose southern edge has been largely destroyed by headward stream erosion.
-Isolated remnants of the rhyolitic Pharaoh Dome occur along the eastern and southeastern ends of the Big Raven Plateau between Tennaya Creek in the north and Cartoona Ridge in the south.
-A series of basaltic lava flows up to 65 m thick overlies a pyroclastic surge deposit of trachytic composition south and east of The Pyramid, both of which are also part of the Pyramid Formation.
+Exposures of the 1.1-million-year-old Pyramid Formation are limited to the northeastern, eastern and southeastern ends of the Big Raven Plateau; these areas feature rhyolite and trachyte domes, flows and pyroclastic breccia.
+The Pyramid consists of a roughly 366 m high trachyte dome whose base is slightly more than 1 km wide.
+It differs from other domes of the Pyramid Formation in that it has only been moderately eroded and is completely isolated from adjacent rocks.
+Adjacent to The Pyramid is Sphinx Dome, a partially buried rhyolite dome whose southern edge has been largely destroyed by headward stream erosion.
+Isolated remnants of the rhyolitic Pharaoh Dome occur along the eastern and southeastern ends of the plateau between Tennaya Creek in the north and Cartoona Ridge in the south.
+A series of basaltic lava flows up to 65 m thick overlies a trachytic pyroclastic surge deposit south and east of The Pyramid, both of which are also part of the Pyramid Formation.